hawtio/hawtio/README.md

-# hawt.io

-**hawt.io** is web based management console for working with JMX, OSGi and open source projects like [Apache ActiveMQ](http://activemq.apache.org/), [Apache Camel](http://camel.apache.org/) and [Fuse Fabric](http://fuse.fusesource.org/fabric/)
+**hawt.io** is a lightweight web based management console for working with JMX, OSGi and open source projects like [Apache ActiveMQ](http://activemq.apache.org/), [Apache Camel](http://camel.apache.org/) and [Fuse Fabric](http://fuse.fusesource.org/fabric/).

-## Trying out the console from Maven
+## Get started

-From a git clone you should be able to run the sample web console as follows:
+From a git clone you should be able to run the a sample hawt.io console as follows:

     git clone git@github.com:hawtio/hawtio.git
     cd hawtio/hawtio-web